JurrianFahner/graalvm-image/README.md

 # graalvm-image
-A graalvm image, based on briliant ideas of others
+A graalvm image, based on briliant ideas of others.
+The Dockerfile is copied from [https://github.com/Danny02/graalvm-docker](https://github.com/Danny02/graalvm-docker)